PHILADELPHIA's LEADING BRAIN INJURY LAWYERS

 The Long-Term Effects Associated with Traumatic Brain Injuries

-The exact levels of brain damage that a traumatic brain injury victim might suffer will vary based on severity and how long the brain injury remains untreated.
-Children are at especially high risk.
+The extent of brain damage experienced by a traumatic brain injury victim can vary depending on the severity of the injury and the duration it remains untreated.
+Children are particularly vulnerable to these effects.

 Severe Traumatic Brain Injury Symptoms